callmecarlito/HW_4_OneTimePad/README.md

 - Syntax: `keygen [KEYLENGTH]` where `[KEYLENGTH]` is the lenght of the key file in characters
 - Keygen should output to stdout
 ## Files
-1.
+1. keygen.c
-2.
+2. otp_enc_d.c
-3.
+3. otp_enc.c
-4.
+4. otp_dec_d.c
-5.
+5. otp_dec.c
-6.
+6. network_helpers.h
-7.
+7. network_helpers.c
+8. makefile
+9. compileall
 ## Compilation
 For this project we are utilizing a bash test script to compile all five programs.
-File name: `compileall`
+Make sure all listed files are contained within the same directory.
+File name: `compileall` when executed will compile each program and make them ready for execution.
+First, `compileall` will need to be made an executable file.
+To do so, from the terminal command, enter `chmod +x compileall`.
+Then enter `./compileall` and the programs should all compile.